Posted in Burn Injury on May 1, 2020

-Burns can be one of the most serious and painful injuries that one can sustain.
-Not only can they leave someone without the use of specific body parts, left with scars, and with other substantial kinds of damage, they can often prevent someone from performing the job that the were hired to do, sometimes even permanently.
+Burn injuries can be one of the most serious and painful injuries that one can sustain.
+Not only can they leave someone without the use of specific body parts, left with scars, and with other substantial kinds of damage, they can often prevent someone from performing the job that they were hired to do, sometimes even permanently.

 Although some burns are simply fluke accidents, often, there are specific measures that could have been taken to help avoid these incidents.
 In fact, there are a number of ways you can take precautions in the workplace to protect yourself, and your coworkers, from potential burn injuries.

 Regardless of where you work, it’s important to ensure you know what’s going on around you at all times.
 Especially if your workplace is at a higher risk, you should be aware of all safety signs and symbols that are posted to ensure you understand any potential risks.